FITFUNS/oasis_editor_manual/docs/user-manual/graphics/linear-workflow/hdr-rendering.md

 **Note:** Currently, HDR display output is only supported by WebGPU.
 On other platforms, `GraphicsDevice.isHdr()` will always return `false`.

-## PlayCanvas Engine - CameraFrame Class
+## OasisW Engine - CameraFrame Class

-The PlayCanvas Engine offers a comprehensive rendering setup through the `CameraFrame` class, which integrates advanced effects such as High Dynamic Range (HDR) rendering, bloom, Screen Space Ambient Occlusion (SSAO), and more.
+The OasisW Engine offers a comprehensive rendering setup through the `CameraFrame` class, which integrates advanced effects such as High Dynamic Range (HDR) rendering, bloom, Screen Space Ambient Occlusion (SSAO), and more.
 This setup enhances visual fidelity by simulating realistic lighting and post-processing effects.

 ### Key Features of CameraFrame